circlefin/malachite/specs/english/overview.md

 Some aspects of the composition
 - The validity property of consensus (which determines whether a block should be decided on in L2), is defined by L1 and PR: A block _b_ is valid iff L1 can successfully verify _PR(b)_
-- L1 accepts two kinds of proofs, namely proving
+- L1 accepts (at least?) two kinds of proofs, namely proving
     1. normal block production (no error condition)
     2. production of an initial block of a fork after reset
 - **normal block production:** _PR(b)_ is a proof that _b_ was produced properly, including